BreakFun: Jailbreaking LLMs via Schema Exploitation: Discussion

 \subsection{The Tension Between Capability and Security}

-Our findings reveal a fundamental tension between an LLM's advanced capabilities and its security.
-The high transferability of BreakFun across models from different providers, of varying sizes, and of different release dates confirms that this is not an isolated edge-case but a systemic vulnerability.
-The core issue exploited by BreakFun is an emergent property of the very training objective that makes these models so powerful: the drive to follow complex instructions with high fidelity.
+Our findings reveal a tension between an LLM's advanced capabilities and its security.
+The high transferability of BreakFun across models from different providers, of varying sizes, and of different release dates, ranging from small open-weights models to large proprietary APIs released between 2023 and 2025, suggests that this is not an isolated edge-case but a widespread vulnerability.
 The near-total success of our attack on foundational models (Tier 1) provides strong evidence that the models are not jailbroken because they fail to recognize harmful phrases; they are jailbroken because their primary objective function shifts from adhering to safety policies to fulfilling the syntactic demands of the presented task.
+The fact that this vulnerability persists even in the most recent and capable models highlights an urgent need for patching this class of structural attacks.

-This leads to the true paradox of this vulnerability: the models that are arguably "better" at the technical task of structured reasoning are also the most predictably vulnerable to its exploitation.
-The proficiency in following complex instructions becomes the vector for overriding safety.
-Our results also offer a clear snapshot of the current defensive landscape through the "Guardrail Divide.""
-The increased resilience of Tier 2 models confirms that provider-side safety mechanisms serve as a critical layer of defense.
-However, the consistent, non-zero success rate of BreakFun against these hardened systems demonstrates that these defenses are acting as a patch, not a cure.
-They raise the bar for attacks, but they do not resolve the underlying cognitive vulnerability of the models they protect.
+Our results also offer a clear snapshot of the current defensive landscape through the "Guardrail Divide."
+We explicitly hypothesize that commercial models likely employ opaque, multi-stage defense pipelines.
+However, the consistent, non-zero success rate of BreakFun against even these hardened systems demonstrates that current defenses are acting as a patch, not a cure.
+They raise the bar for attacks, but they do not resolve the underlying cognitive vulnerability.

-Our ablation study, however, revealed a crucial and unexpected finding: there is not one single cognitive failure mode, but at least two distinct pathways.
-For models like \textbf{LLaMA 3.1} and \textbf{GPT-OSS}, the results confirmed our initial hypothesis.
-The Trojan Schema proved to be the indispensable causal factor, with its removal causing a catastrophic drop in ASR to 18\% and 31\%, respectively.
-The CoT was also a critical enabler, particularly for LLaMA 3.1 (Figure 5).
-In stark contrast, \textbf{Qwen3 8B} exhibited a completely different behavior.
-For this model, the CoT had no effect (100\% ASR), and removing the Trojan Schema only marginally reduced the ASR to 90\%.
-This strongly suggests that Qwen3 is not primarily vulnerable to the schema's logic, but to the more general context of simulating a code block's output within a benign framing.
-This discovery implies that a truly robust defense must account for multiple, architecture-dependent failure modes in cognitive reasoning.